Drullan/objsec/README.md

 # Progress of project so far
 - [ ] Work on the principle of object security, ????
-- [x] provide integrity, this is complete by using hash, but we need to add encryption
+- [x] provide integrity, this is complete by using hash, no integritity is provided during handshake nor for the encrypted message.
+Only the original message sent can be garanteed to have integritiy protection.
-- [ ] provide confidentiality, need some encryption
+- [x] provide confidentiality, we use AES encryption
 - [ ] provide replay protection, possibly will need some nonces or dates depending on how we implement key exchanges and sessions
 - [X] use UDP as the way to exchange data between the two parties,
-- [ ] work on principle of forward security
+- [x] work on principle of forward security, new keys will be negotiated between every session, However if a key during a session is compromised the atacker will be able to read and write during that entire session.
-- [ ] should have at least two distinct parts; handshake and (protected) data exchange
+- [x] should have at least two distinct parts; handshake and (protected) data exchange, diffie hellman ecc is used for handshake and aes encryption is used to protect the data.
 - [ ] actually work when we test it, ??
 - [ ] document the design choices for your implementation